SiMPTI: Standards in Music Production Technology & Industry

 We have a full complement of policies and procedures covering all aspects of our work, including Public liability insurance, Employer liability insurance, Child Protection Policy, Health and Safety, Quality Assurance, Equal Opportunities, Confidentiality and Data protection policies.
 Sound Gallery has been inspected by the Devon County Council under the Devon Education Business Partnership Work Experience scheme.

-in order to assess participants eligibility for the programme, we request that they fill in an application/enrolment form and consent from .
-We also strongly advise participants to take a lateral flow test before they come to the studio.
-READ our Health and Safety guidelines here
+in order to assess participants eligibility for the programme, we request that they fill in an application/enrolment form and consent from.
+Please READ our Health and Safety guidelines here

 SiMPTI is partly supported by Sound Gallery Studios and participant contributions.
 Please contact us if you would like to make a donation so that we can offer this programme to more young people.